CyberFlameGO/svnpython/Doc/library/zipfile.rst

 .. method:: ZipFile.read(name[, pwd])

-   Return the bytes of the file *name* in the archive.  *name* is the name of the file in the archive, or a :class:`ZipInfo` object.
+   Return the bytes of the file in the archive.
 The archive must be open for read or append. *pwd* is the password used for encrypted  files and, if specified, it will override the default password set with :meth:`setpassword`.
 Calling :meth:`read` on a closed ZipFile  will raise a :exc:`RuntimeError`.

    .. versionchanged:: 2.6
-      *pwd* was added, and *name* can now be a :class:`ZipInfo` object.
+      *pwd* was added.

 .. method:: ZipFile.testzip()